Probably Approximately Correct Labels: Introduction

 The idea behind our method is to collect expert labels where the AI model is most uncertain; in that sense, our method relates to active learning \cite{settles2009active, lewis1995sequential, beluch2018power, zhang2015active} and active inference \cite{zrnic2024active, gligoric2024can}.
 Notably, there is a line of work in active learning that considers costs \cite{settles2008active_cost, donmez2008proactive, wang2016cost}.
-Here, our goal is neither fitting a predictive model nor statistical inference, but producing high-quality labeled data.
-Finally, our multi-model setting relates to a series of works trading off between multiple labelers with varying qualities and strengths \cite{zhang2015active, yan2010modeling, welinder2010multidimensional, sheng2008get, yan2011active}.
-Our focus is on pre-trained AI models as labelers.
+Our goal is fundamentally different: it is neither fitting a predictive model nor statistical inference, but producing high-quality labeled data with a provable nonasymptotic guarantee under minimal assumptions.
+In general, this is neither necessary nor sufficient for active learning.